dcrodrigues0/MMEasyLife/README.md

 > <b>Q:</b> There's some possibility to get banned after using it?</br>
 No, this addon only use Blizzard <a href="https://wowpedia.fandom.com/wiki/World_of_Warcraft_API">WoW API</a> functions.

+## License
+You can read license terms <a href="https://github.com/dcrodrigues0/MMEasyLife/blob/main/LICENSE">here</a>